10 practical tips for getting into law school

 Just as many undergraduates change majors, once you are in law school, you may find yourself interested in new areas of the law that you hadn’t considered.
 Lawyers have a wide range of jobs in many different fields such as business, entertainment, environment, estate planning, family law, government, immigration, insurance, intellectual property, medical malpractice, military, and tax.
 Keep your mind open to be sure you find the area of law you most enjoy.

-More about Sundays @ 7 Career Conversations
+More about Sundays @ 7 Career Conversations with Alumni

 The pre-law panel — moderated by Matt Dabros, AU associate professor of political science and pre-law advisor — took place in February via Zoom.